ruveeha33/NuclearShield/README.md

 The project includes evidence-oriented mappings associated with areas such as:

-- IEC 62645
+- IEC 62645;
-- NRC RG 5.71
+- NRC RG 5.71; and
-- IAEA cybersecurity guidance
+- IAEA cybersecurity guidance.

 These mappings are provided for **educational and demonstrative purposes**.